After calling DBCHINI, set the delay options as follows.

-Given this combination of options, a delay can be handled as follows:
+Given this combination, the steps if a delay occurs are as follows:

 - The application calls DBCHCL for some function

-- The database delay occurs before or after receiving information from DBCHCL
+- The delay occurs before or after receiving information from DBCHCL

 - Communication is re-established